South America Diary

 Share this article

-Our trip this time was for vacation and for me, also, research for my novels.
+Our trip this time was for vacation and for me, research for my novels.
 In The Fifth Man, one of the protagonists – Markus – is seriously injured when his mineral exploration plane goes down near the Atacama Desert, in the north of Chile close to the border with Peru.
 Later, he visits the Swedish consulate in Santiago to renew his passport.
-I wanted to experience first-hand what that might have been like and I needed to know more about the situation ‘on the ground’ at the time.
+I wanted to experience first-hand what that might have been like.
+I needed to know more about the situation ‘on the ground’ at the time.
 Did I luck out!
 More about that later.

 When we arrived at Pearson 3 hours early to check in, a cheery Delta airlines staffer told us – as we lined up – that the flight was delayed.
 No problem.
 We had almost 4 hours to wait in Atlanta for our connection, so we weren’t worried.
 After 90 minutes, though, with no arriving aircraft in sight, we weren’t so sanguine.
 Mechanical difficulties.
 Aircraft is still in Detroit.
 Not to worry.
 Easy for you to say, Sister!
 In 2010, we missed our connection to Bangkok in Minneapolis by 10 minutes because the connector flight idled on the tarmac at Pearson for 45 minutes, then there were strong headwinds, plus the gates were miles apart when we got there, huffing and puffing and severely pissed off.